-We have a diverse membership of over 50 singers of all ages.
-We meet on Monday evenings from 7.30 pm to 9.30 pm at The Priory Street Centre in York.
-Whilst we are not currently recruiting new members please enquire if you would like more information or join our waiting list.
+We have a diverse membership of around 50 singers of all ages and we meet on Monday evenings from 7.30pm to 9.30pm at The Priory Street Centre in York.
+We are currently looking to increase our Tenor and Bass sections so if you are interested do please get in touch.
+If you sing Soprano or Alto you are welcome to join our short waiting list, and we will contact you as spaces become available.
 The ability to read music is helpful but not essential, although you will need a good ear and the ability to sing in tune!
 For further information regarding membership please email us via the contact button below.
-Please also visit and 'like' our Facebook page to keep up to date with our activities.
-Cantar's aim, in addition to providing a wonderful singing experience for members in a friendly and welcoming environment, is to perform at a range of community, charity, arts and music events, to bring interesting and diverse choral singing to communities both locally and further afield.

-As Cantar’s MD Katie has led Cantar in many successful concerts including the sharing of the platform with the nationally regarded Ian MacMillan, the Bard of Barnsley at Christmas 2017 and showcasing our widening repertoire in concerts at the University of York, St Michael Le Belfrey’s and the National Centre for Early Music.
+Katie Privett was Musical Director from 2017 to 2021 and has decided to take up a new position as Music Team Assistant.
+During her time as M.D.
+Katie raised the standards and confidence of the choir and created a fun environment for learning new pieces.
+She led Cantar in many successful concerts including sharing the platform with the nationally regarded Ian McMillan, the ‘Bard of Barnsley’, at Christmas concerts in 2017 and 2019 and showcasing widening repertoire in concerts at the University of York, St Michael Le Belfrey and the National Centre for Early Music.

 Joe Christie is Cantar’s Accompanist and he teaches music and leads other singing groups in York.
 Joe was Assistant Accompanist for several years and has also sung in the choir.